Home Hotels Journeys Moto Journal About

 2025

-The 2025 KTM Europe Adventure Rally moved east — to Sibiu, deep inside Transylvania, Romania.
+The 2025 KTM Europe Adventure Rally moved east to Sibiu, deep inside Transylvania, Romania.
 250 riders.
 Sold out.
-The Transylvania region is famous for one thing in the motorcycle world: the Red Bull Romaniacs, one of the hardest hard enduro races on the calendar.
-KTM chose it deliberately, and the route design made that reference explicit on Day 3.
-Three days of deep forests, grassy mountain trails, the Transalpina road, and a final stage finish in the same arena where the world's best enduro racers race.
+The region is famous in the motorcycle world for one reason: the Red Bull Romaniacs, one of the hardest hard enduro races on the calendar.
+KTM chose it deliberately, and the route made that reference explicit on Day 3.
+Three days of pine forests, grassy Carpathian trails, the Transalpina ridge, and a final stage finish in the same arena where the world's best enduro racers compete.

-Sibiu is a Saxon medieval city in the heart of Transylvania — well-preserved, well-connected, and sitting at the intersection of some of Romania's best mountain roads.
+Sibiu is a Saxon medieval city in the heart of Transylvania: well-preserved, well-connected, and sitting at the intersection of some of Romania's best mountain roads.
 The Transalpina runs directly from here.
-The Carpathians are close.
-It was an obvious choice for the rally, once you know the terrain.
+The Carpathians are close enough to feel present even in the city.
+It was the obvious choice once you know the terrain.

-The scale stepped up in 2025: 250 riders instead of the 150 that had characterised previous European editions.
-More riders meant more organisation, more support vehicles, and more spectacle in the paddock.
-The mix of Adventure models from the 125 Enduro R through to the 1290 Super Adventure R — all eligible, all represented.
+The scale stepped up in 2025: 250 riders versus the 150 that had characterised previous European editions.
+More riders meant more organisation, more support vehicles, and a paddock that felt properly large.
+The mix of models ranged from the 125 Enduro R all the way to the 1390 Super Adventure R, all eligible, all represented.

 01

-Loop from Sibiu base Deep forest tracks Gravel roads
+Loop from Sibiu base Deep pine forest tracks Water crossings Carpathian gravel

-The first day looped around Sibiu — a route designed to introduce the character of Transylvanian terrain without throwing the most extreme sections at riders on day one.
-Deep forest tracks, flowing gravel roads, and the first real sense of how different Romanian off-road is from anything in Western Europe.
+The first loop left Sibiu and pushed into the Carpathian forests: a route that introduced the character of Transylvanian terrain without saving the hardest sections for day one.
+Deep forest tracks, flowing gravel, and the first real sense of how different Romanian off-road feels compared to anything in Western Europe.

-The forests here are genuinely different.
-Old-growth sections that feel untouched.
+The forests are genuinely different here.
+Old-growth pine sections that feel untouched.
 The kind of riding environment where you cover 50 kilometres and see almost nothing man-made beyond the track itself.
+A water crossing early on set the tone for what Romania had in store.

 02